p120ph37/cbc-aes-example/README.md

 # cbc-aes-example
-Example using BouncyCastle to encrypt/decrypt strings with AES in CBC mode.
+Example using BouncyCastle to encrypt/decrypt strings with AES in CBC and CTR mode.

 Can be used with data keys obtained from AWS KMS: http://docs.aws.amazon.com/kms/latest/developerguide/programming-keys.html